discord-math/bot/README.md

     - `config <namespace> <key>` -- display the value associated to the specified key.
     - `config <namespace> <key> <value>` -- set a value for the specified key.
     - `config --delete <namespace> <key>` -- delete the specified key.
+- `config commands prefix "<prefix>"` -- set the prefix for the bot's "ordinary" commands.
+- `config autoload` -- list plugins that are to be auto-loaded on bot startup.
+Note that loading a plugin doesn't put it on the auto-load list, and adding a plugin to the auto-load list doesn't load it immediately.
+- `config autoload add <plugin> <order>` -- add a plugin to the auto-load list.
+The higher the order the later the plugin gets loaded.
+- `config autoload remove <plugin>` -- remove a plugin from the auto-load list.
 - ``sql ```query``` `` -- execute arbitrary SQL on the database.
 The queries must be wrapped in code blocks or inlines.
 Queries that result in changes always prompt for confirmation.
 - `acl` -- edit Access Control Lists: permission settings for commands and other miscellaneous actions.
 An ACL is a formula involving users, roles, channels, categories, and boolean connectives.
 A command or an action can be mapped to an ACL, which will restrict who can use the command/action and where.
     - `acl list` -- list ACL formulas.